oaknational/dfe-curriculum-ontology/README.md

 ## Purpose

-This ontology provides a standardized, machine-readable representation of the UK National Curriculum.
+This ontology provides a standardized, machine-readable representation of the National Curriculum for England.
 It enables:

 - **Interoperability**: Share curriculum data across educational platforms and systems
 - **Semantic queries**: Discover content relationships, dependencies, and cross-cutting themes